 - Is this practice of history strengthened or weakened by Rise of Nations’ capacity for multiple and iterative skirmishes?
 (Can we compare and contrast this against the more linear and expositive narrative of Assassin’s Creed?)

 - Is the real-time strategy of Rise of Nations well-poised for meaningful contemplation of history “in motion” or is subversive play the game’s strongest suit?

 One piece of supplemental material that may enrich our discussion is Troy Goodfellow’s National Character series on Flash of Steel, which examines how certain countries are mechanically portrayed throughout various strategy games, including Rise of Nations.
 Do these characterizations in Rise of Nations make for a more meaningful and consonant presentation of history?

-We’ll meet this Thursday at 9:30pm EDT / 6:30pm PDT; voice chat will be over Skype.
+We’ll meet to discuss these questions and more on Thursday, August 7th at 9:30pm EDT / 6:30pm PDT; voice chat over Skype.